 To make the clamping part I took a piece of plywood in which I drilled a hole with a hole drill of 54 mm.

-In order to bring these parts closer together, so the drill can be clamped, holes had to be drilled in these parts so that a threaded rod could be placed through.
+In order to bring these parts closer together, so the drill can be clamped, holes had to be drilled in these parts.
+That way, a threaded rod could be placed through.

 I made the holes slightly larger than the diameter of the threaded rod of 8 mm.